dbeley/rym-userscripts/README.md

 - `album-charts.user.js`: add buttons to download album charts as CSV or plain text

-> hint: you can configure RYM charts to display up to 100 elements at once
+You can configure RYM charts to display up to 100 elements at once in the chart settings.

+Also in order to load all the images you will have to scroll to the bottom of the page.

 ## Installation